COWBERRY

 Easily confused with : Bearberry

-Hybridises with : Bilberry, the hybrid being called Hybrid Billbery or (Vaccinium × Intermedium).
+Hybridizes with : Bilberry, the hybrid being called Hybrid Billbery or (Vaccinium × intermedium).
 The hybrid has darker leaves and is evergreen, whereas Bilberry is deciduous and Cowberry evergreen.
-It is very rare and seems to now only grow in the Cannock Chase area.
+It is very rare and seems to now only grow in the Grindleford, Derbyshire area.

 No relation to : Cow Parsnip, Cowbane, Cowslip, Cow-wheat or Cow Parsley [plants with similar names]